rikab/SHAPER/README.md

 ## Example Usage

-For an example of how to use `SHAPER`, see the notebook `example.ipynb`.
+For an example of how to use `SHAPER`, see the notebook `examples/example.ipynb`.
 This notebook contains example code for loading data, using pre-built shape observables, defining custom shape observables, running the `SHAPER` algorithm to evaluate these observables, and making plots.

 ## Dependencies